tracim/tracim/backend/doc/cli.md

   -l LOGINS [LOGINS ...], --login LOGINS [LOGINS ...]
                         user logins (email) to delete one or more user --anonymous-name ANONYMOUS_NAME
-                        Anonymous user display name to use if anonymize option is activated
+                        anonymous user display name to use if anonymize option is activated
 ```